 Unfortunately, there are no guarantees in love.
 We know that from experience.
 And our hearts are so scared that this relationship will turn out like others and will cause us pain.
 Again.

 So, it’s the not knowing the future of our relationship – how it will turn out – that causes us physical pain.

-The anxiety can cause stomach pain, heart ache that feels real, head fog and other physical symptoms.
+The anxiety can cause stomach pain, the heartache that feels real, head fog, and other physical symptoms.
 Symptoms that cause us literal and figurative pain.

 Try to manage your worries about the future.
 No one knows what will happen and worrying about it will only take away from the happiness that you are feeling right now.

 Unfortunately, it’s that darn future that causes love to hurt in a relationship.

 For many of us, living in the moment is very difficult.
 Instead of enjoying where we are right now, we project ahead to the future.